Member | Established: 1973 | Member since 1987

 SMO 1: Quality Assurance

-Under the Capital Markets Law (No. 7 of 2010), the Capital Markets Authority (CMA) is responsible for conducting quality assurance (QA) reviews of audits of public interest entities (PIEs), which are defined as listed and financial institutions.
-As of the date of the assessment, CMA’s QA review system is the only operational QA system in the jurisdiction.
-The Kuwaiti Association of Accountants and Auditors (KAAA) reports that the system is partially in line with SMO 1 requirements.
-In 2013, KAAA initiated an ongoing process to review, identify, and propose modifications to the QA review system in cases of divergence.
+Under the Capital Markets Law No. 7 of 2010, the Capital Markets Authority (CMA) is responsible for conducting quality assurance (QA) reviews of audits of public interest entities (PIEs), defined as listed companies and financial institutions.
+As of the date of the assessment, the CMA’s QA review system is the only system that is operational in the jurisdiction and is partially aligned with the requirements of Statement of Membership Obligation (SMO) 1.

 -